smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/GetURLS/index.md

 ## GetURLS

-Type
-: Function
+Type: Function

-Sender
-: HMI
+Sender: HMI

-Purpose
-: Retrieve the destination URL(s) from Local Policy Table
+Purpose: Retrieve the destination URL(s) from Local Policy Table

 ### Request

-!!! must
+!!!
+MUST
 For Proprietary PTU flow:
-1. Send `SDL.GetURLS` after SDL-initiated  [BC.PolicyUpdate](../../BasicCommunication/PolicyUpdate/index.md#PolicyUpdate) with service type  **7**
+1. Send `SDL.GetURLS` after SDL-initiated [BC.PolicyUpdate](../../basiccommunication/policyupdate/policyupdate) with service type  **7**
-* Use the received URL(s) in the next  [BC.OnSystemRequest](../../BasicCommunication/OnSystemRequest/index.md#OnSystemRequest)
+* Use the received URL(s) in the next [BC.OnSystemRequest](../../basiccommunication/onsystemrequest/onsystemrequest).
 !!!

-!!! may
+!!!
+MAY
 Request the URL(s) for any known service type that exists in Local PT at any time if required per internal flows.
 !!!

-!!! note
+!!!
+NOTE
 1. `SDL.GetURLS` dependencies:
    * SDL sends ``BC.PolicyUpdate`` _only in case_ it's built with "-DEXTENDED_POLICY: PROPRIETARY" flag or without flag.
-* URLs storage in Policy Table: `"endpoints"` section ([example](https://github.com/smartdevicelink/sdl_core/blob/master/src/appMain/sdl_preloaded_pt.json#L16))
+* URLs storage in Policy Table: `"endpoints"` section.
 * SDL chooses the applications for taking part in PTU among registered ones and provides `appID` + `url` pairs in response
-* In case no applications are currently registered, SDL will return `url` only
+* In case no applications are currently registered, SDL will return `url` only.
 !!!

 #### Parameters